RayhanaAkterDev/frontend-core-foundations/04-git-and-github/cheat-sheet.md

 - Use patterns like `/node_modules/`, `*.log`, `.env`, `.DS_Store`
 - `.gitignore` affects only untracked files; use `git rm --cached <file>` to untrack files
 - Configure global gitignore with `git config --global core.excludesfile ~/.gitignore_global`
+- `git check-ignore -v <file>` — Check if and why a file is ignored

 ---